Coditdoc/Kbc-millioner/README.md

 # What is this?
-This is the first ever program/game, I codded when i was 12 ( so yeah dont judge me).
-It is still something I'm still proud of, as i fixed all bugs by my self "didn't even used google". what it has audio too, yeah turn on the speakers and enjoy.
+This is the first ever program/game I coded when I was 12 (so yeah, don’t judge me).
+It is still something I’m proud of, as I fixed all bugs by myself.
+“I didn’t even use Google”.
+What, it has audio too?
+Yeah, turn on the speakers and enjoy.

 # how to run?